-We've bookmarked two-tone cabinetry as a kitchen trend and we're certain that you're going to see much more of this in 2020.
+We've bookmarked two-tone cabinetry as a kitchen trend and we're certain that you're going to see much more of this in the near future.
 So why not incorporate the best of both worlds into your cook space?
-Follow the lead of smarterBATHROOMS+ and opt for black upper cabinets and white lower cabinets á la this contemporary design, and set yourself apart from the masses.
+Opt for black upper cabinets and white lower cabinets á la this contemporary design by smarterBATHROOMS+ and set yourself apart from the masses.

 8. Say it with tile.

-In love with the black walls but unsure how to bring them into your kitchen without looking like a vampire?
+In love with the idea of black walls but unsure how to bring them into your kitchen without creating vampire vibes?
 Take a cue from this cook space captured by photographer Jonas Berg and opt for a tall black tile backsplash paired with white cabinetry.
-The black tile background adds a sense of drama and will be a nice change of pace from the more commonly used white subway tile.
+The black mosaic tile background adds a sense of drama and will be a nice change of pace from the more commonly used white subway tile.
 Plus, black tile won't show as much dirt and will look fabulous with wood details.

 9. Use brass accents.

-Speaking of details, if you're looking for something to match your black-and-white kitchen, we recommend the brass life.
-Brass cabinet hardware and light fixtures will really complement the high contrast color scheme.
-Jenni from I Spy DIY completed the timeless look with a hint of greenery and a patterned area rug.
+Speaking of details, if you're looking for something to match your black-and-white kitchen, we recommend adding hints of brass into the mix.
+Brass cabinet hardware and light fixtures will really complement the high contrast color scheme, as proven by Jenni from I Spy DIY.
+Complete the timeless look with a hint of greenery and a patterned area rug.

 10. Be brave with paneling.